sjsu-library/unionist/_items/unionist--image-0111.md

 fullIssueSequenceNumber:
 creator: Lydia Maria Child
 dateCreated: '1833'
-description: 'The title page to Lydia Maria Child''s <em>An Appeal in Favor of that Class of Americans called Africans</em>. '
+description: The title page to Lydia Maria Child's <em>An Appeal in Favor of that Class of Americans called Africans</em>.
 language: English
 publisher:
 IsPartOf: